Choosing the right home cooling solutionCooling Solutions, Air Conditioning, Seasonal tips Updated: July 14, 2022

 When someone says they’re going to “turn on the air,” chances are they’re referring to central air conditioning.
 Central air is one of the most effective ways of keeping your entire home cool when it’s hot outside, and there’s nothing like cool air flowing throughout your home at the touch of a button.

 How does this cooling magic happen?
 Interestingly, when air is “conditioned,” cold air isn’t added to a room—rather, heat is removed from a room and then moved outside of the house.
-Air conditioners remove heat using four main components: a compressor, evaporator, expansion device, and condenser.
+Air conditioners remove heat using four main components: a compressor, an evaporator, an expansion device and a condenser.
 Air conditioners use the same technology used in refrigeration to remove heat from the air, circulating refrigerant through one coil responsible for absorbing the heat from the indoor air and a second coil used to release the heat to the outside.

-The efficiency of central air can vary, and older systems generally don’t score well in this area.
+The energy efficiency of central air can vary, and older systems generally don’t score well in this area.
 Luckily, modern high-efficiency systems are 20-40% more energy efficient than air conditioners from even 10 years ago—and use a whopping 50% less energy than air conditioners from the 1970s.

-The installed cost of a central air conditioning system can add up quickly, especially if the home does not already have a furnace and/or a duct system.
+It’s worth noting that the installed cost of a central air conditioning system can add up quickly, especially if the home does not already have a furnace and/or a duct system.
 It’s not unusual for homes to be built without ducted cooling, especially in milder climates like the Pacific Northwest.
 However, central air conditioning is commonly paired with a furnace, so a system can likely be added to your furnace setup even if your home didn’t originally have AC.
 Even temperate areas like ours are experiencing increasingly warm temperatures, and though they cost more initially, central air systems can be a smart long-term investment that add value to your home.

-Despite its somewhat misleading name, a heat pump is another form of ducted air conditioning, similar to central air conditioning.
+A heat pump is another form of ducted air conditioning, similar to central air conditioning.
 As with central air, heat pumps essentially push warm air outside while circulating cooled air throughout your home.
 But unlike central air conditioning, a heat pump can also heat your home in the winter by reversing the direction of the refrigerant and drawing heat into the home instead of moving it out.

 Other advantages of heat pumps include lower operating costs, higher energy efficiency and ease of maintenance.
 And while heat pumps can cost more to install than central air, in the long run they may be worth the investment.